 Writing Prolog scripts can sometimes be advantageous with respect to creating binary executables for small- to medium-sized programs that are modified often and perform relatively simple tasks.
 The advantage is that no explicit compilation is necessary, and thus changes and updates to the program imply only editing the source file.
 The disadvantage is that startup of the script (the first time after it is modified) is slower than for an application that has been compiled previously.

-For example, in a Unix system, assume a file called hello contains the following program:
+For example, in a Linux/Unix system, assume a file called hello contains the following program:

 #!/usr/bin/env ciao-shell % -*- mode: ciao; -*- main(_) :- write('Hello world'), nl.

 Then, the file hello can be run by simply making it executable and invoking it from the command line:

 $ chmod +x hello $ ./hello Hello world